janbodnar/Testing/flask-httpbasic-pytest.md

 Here, `<credentials>` is a Base64-encoded string of the format `username:password`.

-### Key characteristics:
+## Key characteristics:

 - **Simplicity**: No cookies, sessions, or tokens—just a header with credentials.
 - **No encryption**: Base64 is *not* secure—it's just encoding.
 Anyone intercepting the request can decode it easily.
 - **Best used with HTTPS**: To protect credentials from being exposed in transit.
 - **Stateless**: Each request must include the credentials again—there’s no session tracking.

-It’s defined in [RFC 7617](https://datatracker.ietf.org/doc/html/rfc7617) and was one of the earliest authentication schemes used on the web.
+It’s defined in [RFC 7617](https://datatracker.ietf.org/doc/html/rfc7617) and was one of
+the earliest authentication schemes used on the web.

+## Pytest example

+The example demonstrates the usage of HTTP Basic authentication with Pytest
+tests.

 ```.env
 # Basic Auth credentials